 Options for University

 Many of our graduates choose to pursue their studies at the university level.
 John Abbott students with strong academic backgrounds can receive exemptions from some universities courses.
-The College currently has agreements with several universities for faster paths to obtaining an undergraduate degree with exemptions from some university courses.
-Students will be assisted with any decisions relating to university entry requirements.
+The College currently has agreements with Concordia University and Bishop’s University for faster paths to obtaining an undergraduate degree.